 Starring: Oliver Reed, Samantha Eggar and Art Hindle

-Hindle has to go to work and he drops his daughter off with her grandmother, she is played by Nuala Fitzgerald.
+Frank has to go to work and he drops off Candy with her grandmother of Juliana Kelly (Nuala Fitzgerald).
 She is happy to spend time with her, but it looks like she has a drinking problem.
-They look at old pictures together and see one of a little girl who looks just like Hinds.
+They look at old pictures together and see one of a little girl who looks just like Candy.
 This turns out to be her mother when she was a little girl.
 She is in the hospital and the way the story is told, it is a little suspicious.
+Their time is cut short when Juliana hears something in the kitchen.
+We see something is tearing the place up.
+When she goes in, she is attacked by a small person that is dressed in a winter coat.
+She is beaten to death with a meat tenderizer.
+Candy goes in and sees her grandmother dead.